Gurudayal19/ev101-scripts/L3 Mathematical modelling of an electric vehicle /Calculating Energy Consumption {Software simulation in Scilab and Xcos} - Part 1.md

 ----

->Everything explained in the video above is explained below as well, so that it is easier to follow and understand. if you are confused, please watch the video again.
+>Everything that was explained in the video above is also explained below for easier understading.
+If you are confused about anything that is covered in the video, we encourage you to watch the video again.

 ## 1. Setting up the Simulation Environment

-We will now need to install and Setup Scilab, Follow the steps below to install and set it up.
+We will now need to install and setup Scilab, Follow the steps below to install and set it up.

-### Step 1.
-Download Scilab
+**Step 1.
+Download Scilab**

 Click [here](https://www.scilab.org/download/6.1.0) to go to Scilab website, under the *Download* section and choose your installation package.
 For windows operating systems the are two versions: 32 and 64-bit.
 Download the one matching your operating system specification.

 When the download is complete you’ll have on your disk drive a *.exe file (e.g. Scilab-5.4.0.exe)

-### Step 2: Run *.exe file
+**Step 2: Run *.exe file**

-### Step 3: Select the language to be used during the installation process
+**Step 3: Select the language to be used during the installation process**

-### Step 4: Launch the Scilab Setup Wizard
+**Step 4: Launch the Scilab Setup Wizard**

-### Step 5: Read the License Agreement
+**Step 5: Read the License Agreement**

-### Step 6: Review all installation settings
+**Step 6: Review all installation settings**

-### Step 7: Launch Scilab
+**Step 7: Launch Scilab**

 At the end of the installation, if you check the box for “Launch Scilab”, when you click the “Finish” button, Scilab will be launched.

 Click the “Finish” button to exit the Setup Wizard.